 I'M AN ENDURANCE ATHLETE, WHY DO I EVEN NEED TO STRENGTH TRAIN?

-We caught up with some of our SFE trainers, and asked them - Why is it so important for endurance athletes to include strength training in their weekly training program?
+We caught up with some experienced coaches from the endurance world and asked them - Why is it so important for endurance athletes to include strength training in their weekly training program?

 Dougal Allan - Challenge Wanaka Champion 2016, Multisport Coach